bgopikrishna/content/blog/getting-started-with-webpack.md

 coverImageCredits: ''

 ---
-## Objectives

-1. What is webpack?
-2. What's the advantage of it?
-3. How to use webpack?
-4. What are webpack loaders?
-5. What are webpack plugins?
-6. How to create multiple configurations?

 ## Introduction

 So you might have used create react app or angular-CLI to generate the boilerplate for your application.